10 largest Australian REITs to watch

 A REIT is akin to a mutual fund, in that it brings together funds supplied by multiple investors to channel towards income-generating assets.
 REITs differ from other types of investment funds, however, in confining themselves to real estate assets.

-One of the chief advantages of REITs is that they make is that they provide small-scale retail investors with a quick and convenient means of acquiring exposure to the property market.
+One of the chief advantages of REITs is that they provide small-scale retail investors with a quick and convenient means of acquiring exposure to the property market.

 Shares in most REITs are publicly traded on securities exchanges, making them highly liquid instruments that can be purchased and sold with ease.

-Other advantages of REITs include specialist management teams who are responsible for day-to-day handling of the properties; high occupancy rates of over 90% and gearing of between 10% and 30%.
+Other advantages of REITs include professional management teams overseeing day-to-day property operations, consistently high occupancy rates of over 90%, and moderate gearing levels typically ranging between 10% and 30%.

 While they confine themselves to real estate investment, REITs cover a broad range of property types, including residential apartments, hotels, healthcare facilities, office complexes, shopping centres and warehouses.